 - Tow chains or cables must be attached only to the vehicle recovery hooks or main structural members of the vehicle.
-Otherwise, the vehicle body will be damaged. - Never use the vehicle tie downs to free a vehicle stuck in sand, snow, mud, etc. Never tow the vehicle using the vehicle tie downs or recovery hooks. - sand, show, mud, etc. Never low the vehicle using the vehicle the downs of recovery hooks. - Always pull the cable straight out from the front of the vehicle.
+Otherwise, the vehicle body will be damaged. - Never use the vehicle tie downs to free a vehicle stuck in sand, snow, mud, etc. Never tow the vehicle using the vehicle tie downs or recovery hooks. - Always pull the cable straight out from the front of the vehicle.
 Never pull on the hook at an angle.
-Pulling devices should be routed so they never touch any part of the suspension, steering, brake or cooling systems. - Pulling devices such as ropes or canvas straps are not recommended for use in vehicle towing or recovery.
+Pulling devices should be routed so they never touch any part of the suspension, steering, brake or cooling systems.